 Men commonly choose a combination with wild animals such as tigers or panthers, fantastic dragons, and fish koi.
 In the latter case, the value of the tattoo symbolizes the quality of character – determination, and this person by his nature is a leader.

 Draw the basis of the big branch using waving lines.
 The top end of the branch smoothly splits into two thinner branches.

 - Secondary branches

 Every sakura tree has small side branches.
 Due to such structure of the tree the distance between flowers is pretty small.
 That’s why the blooming of sakura is commonly associated with clouds in Japan.

 Add some smaller branches to every part of the big branch.
 All of them should be of different size, shape, and face different directions.
-The nature is so diverse – there is no two fully similar plants.
+Nature is so diverse – there are no two fully similar plants.

 - Erase excessive lines

-As you might notice the first stage of the drawing are made schematically.
+As you might notice the first stage of the drawing is made schematically.
 This way we make a task easier to complete.
 To get the right image we need just to erase the unnecessary lines.
-Then we’ll achieve the right form of the branch of sakura.
+Then we’ll achieve the right form of the branch of Sakura.